 How to apply

-If you think you’d benefit from a week or two on our Insight Programme, please apply online.
+If you think you’d benefit from being part of our Insight Pool, please apply online.
 Simply create a profile, upload your CV and complete an application form telling us what business areas you’re interested in.
 And don’t worry about closing dates – placements become available all year round, so we’re always looking for new volunteers.

 Click here to apply